geotools/geotools/docs/user/tutorial/datastore/index.rst

 Writing a new DataStore for GeoTools is one of the best ways to get involved in the project, as writing it will make clear many of the core concepts of the API.
-The modular nature of GeoTools allows new DataStores to quickly become part of the next release, so that new formats are can quickly be distributed to to all GeoTools users.
+The modular nature of GeoTools allows new DataStores to quickly become part of the next release, so that new formats are can quickly be distributed to all GeoTools users.

 **Contents**